SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/extra-field.md

 * Attachment
 * Dynamic link

-In addition, there is a relation type for each entity.
+In addition, each entity has a relation type.
 For example, the *contact relation*.

 Unlike user-defined fields, extra fields are added as actual fields to the database tables.
 There are no pre-defined slots you need to take into consideration, and essentially no limitations.